pyeventsourcing/eventsourcing/docs/topics/domain.rst

 Triggering subsequent events
 ----------------------------

-Secondly, an :class:`~eventsourcing.domain.Aggregate` instance has a method :func:`~eventsourcing.domain.Aggregate.trigger_event` which can be called to trigger a subsequent aggregate event object.
+An :class:`~eventsourcing.domain.Aggregate` has a method :func:`~eventsourcing.domain.Aggregate.trigger_event` which can be called to create a subsequent aggregate event object.

 .. code-block:: python